orses/vanilla_javascript/fetch_dad_jokes/README.md

 A basic page to practice API FETCH to request single quotes (in this case, jokes)

-- 🎯 Main Goal: Working with JS to change by the user the data show on the page
+- 🎯 Main Goal: Work with JS to change the data displayed on the page by the user, requesting new data from the server each time.
 - 🕹️ Live Demo: [link](https://orses.github.io/vanilla_javascript/fetch_dad_jokes/src/)
 - 🔵 Level: Newbie